wholol/3D-Renderer/README.md

 CPU based renderer/software rasterizer from scratch.
 SDL2 is used for input handling.

 things that are not done:
-specular highlight , clipping, texture mapping, and code cleanup
+code cleanup, texture mapping.
+Types of diffuse shading includes flat shading, Gouraud shading and Phong shading.

 ## Features
 ### Backface culling